MIT Sloan Fellows MBA Program

 A limited number of Dean's fellowships are available to MIT Sloan Fellows MBA and are awarded to admitted candidates of all citizenships and academic backgrounds.
 All admitted candidates are considered for these merit-based fellowships.

 The Legatum Center for Development and Entrepreneurship is pleased to offer financial assistance to select entrepreneurial graduate students at MIT.
 Their application process is separate from the MIT Sloan Fellows MBA admissions.
 The Legatum Fellowship is open to all MIT graduate students.
 You must demonstrate a commitment to starting a business in a low-income country after graduation.

 The Nippon Foundation’s International Fellowship provides Japanese nationals working in the public or private sector opportunities to further studies in overseas educational institutions.

 The Kennedy Memorial Trust provides scholarships to British post-graduates to pursue their studies at MIT and/or Harvard.
 The Kennedy Scholarship is an academic award used to fund a wide variety of academic programs.
 Scholars use the opportunity to deepen their expertise in their field.
 Those applying for awards must be all of the following:

 - British citizens at the time of application

 - Wholly or mainly educated in the UK

-The Action, Innovation & Motivation (AIM) Scholarship for students in the MIT Sloan Fellows MBA Program was created by Shweta Aprameya, SFMBA ’19, and her brother, Saumitra Pandey, in honor of their parents, Anup Pande & Usha Pande, as part of the Anusha Welfare Trust.
-The AIM scholarship will fund and support an MIT Sloan Fellow's social impact project following graduation.
-Its mission is to promote entrepreneurship and impact innovation to solve some of the world’s most critical development issues.
+The AIM scholarship was created and instituted by Shweta Aprameya, SFMBA '19, and her brother, Saumitra Pandey, in honor of their parents, Anup Pande and Usha Pande, as part of the Anusha Welfare Trust.